Columbia University, J.D., 1996

 Mariann Meier Wang

 Mariann Meier Wang is an experienced trial lawyer and advocate.
-Her practice focuses on civil rights litigation, including sexual and racial assaults and harassment, retaliation, childhood sexual abuse, employment and housing discrimination, labor law violations, police misconduct, First Amendment, prisoners' rights, and sexual orientation discrimination, and on commercial litigation, including trademark infringement, contract, and tort disputes.
+Her practice focuses on both civil rights and commercial litigation, including sexual and racial assaults and harassment, retaliation, childhood sexual abuse, employment and housing discrimination, labor law violations, police misconduct, First Amendment, prisoners' rights, and sexual orientation discrimination, and on contract and business tort disputes.
 She has served as both individual and class counsel for systemic allegations seeking both monetary damages and injunctive relief.
-Prior to founding Cuti Hecker Wang LLP, Mariann Meier Wang was a partner at Emery Celli Brinckerhoff & Abady, and also previously worked at the ACLU and an international human rights law group in London.
+Prior to founding Cuti Hecker Wang LLP, Mariann Meier Wang previously worked at a variety of civil rights law firms, including the ACLU and an international human rights law group in London, as well as a large commercial law firm in New York City.

-Represents a number of individuals who have suffered severe sexual harassment, assault or abuse in a variety of contexts, including employment, housing, education and other contexts through both confidential mediations and litigation.
+Represented many individuals who have suffered severe sexual harassment, assaults or abuse in a variety of contexts, including employment, housing, education and other circumstances through both confidential mediations and litigation.
 For example:

 McBean v.
 City of New York